 The endangered Blackline Hawaiian Damselfly found within the northwestern corner of the Petition Area would not be impacted by grading activities.
 Design measures have been incorporated into proposed grading plans to minimize fill effects on the spring and seep serving this damselfly's habitat.
-Coordination with the FWS is also planned to establish a habitat restoration and conservation program for this damselfly's habitat under the agency's Partners for Fish and Wildlife program.
+The feasibility and practicability of establishing Coordination with the FWS is also planned to establish a habitat restoration and conservation program for this damselfly's habitat under the U.S. Fish and Wildlife Service's agency's Partners for Fish and Wildlife program would be evaluated.
+The feasibility of the partnership needs to be evaluated relative to the proposed Cultural Preserve, that would be managed by the Ko'olaupoko Hawaiian Civic Club, as the habitat area is designated as a historic site (Site -8230).
+Consequently, habitat management and conservation by the civic club may be more appropriate and first needs to be evaluated in the context of the entire project.
+If establishment of this program is deemed practicable, an agency and landowner partnership can be established that can potentially specify joint stewardship and monitoring responsibilities of the habitat area with the FWS.
+This partnership would support the restoration of this endangered species and provision of educational opportunities.